myscale/MyScaleDB/README.md

 * Millisecond search on billion vectors
 * Highly reliable & linearly scalable
 * Hybrid search & complex SQL vector queries
-* Support disk-based vector index for high data density*
+* Support disk-based vector index for high data density.[^1]

-See our [documentation](https://myscale.com/docs/en/) and [blogs](https://myscale.com/blog/) for more about MyScale’s unique features and advantages.
+See MyScale [documentation](https://myscale.com/docs/en/) and [blogs](https://myscale.com/blog/) for more about MyScale’s unique features and advantages.
+Our[open-source benchmark](https://myscale.github.io/benchmark/) provides detailed comparison with other vector database products.

+## Why build MyScale on top of ClickHouse?

+[ClickHouse](https://github.com/ClickHouse/ClickHouse) is a popular open-source analytical database that excels at big data processing and analytics due to its columnar storage with advanced compression, skip indexing, and SIMD processing.
+Unlike transactional databases like PostgreSQL and MySQL, which use row storage and main optimzies for transactional processing, ClickHouse has significantly faster analytical and data scanning speeds.

+One of the key operations in combining structured and vector search is filtered search, which involves filtering by other attributes first and then performing vector search on the remaining data.
+[Columnar storage and pre-filtering are crucial](https://myscale.com/blog/filtered-vector-search-in-myscale/#behind-the-scene) for ensuring high accuracy and high performance in filtered search, which is why we chose to build MyScale on top of ClickHouse.

+While we have modified ClickHouse's execution and storage engine in many ways to ensure fast and cost-effective SQL vector queries, many of the features ([#37893](https://github.com/ClickHouse/ClickHouse/issues/56728), [#38048](https://github.com/ClickHouse/ClickHouse/pull/38048), [#37859](https://github.com/ClickHouse/ClickHouse/issues/37859), [#56728](https://github.com/ClickHouse/ClickHouse/issues/56728)) related to general SQL processing have been contributed back to the ClickHouse open source community.

 ## Creating a MyScaleDB Instance